-I have read and understood the University's rules, which I accept.
+I have acquainted myself with the University's rules, which I accept.

-My signature hereunder confirms my agreement to the Research Department's administrative procedure for an invention disclosure.
-I also agree to co-operate fully with the KTO by supplying any document or information required for the registration, upkeep and possible defense of patents, negotiations of license contracts and the exploitation of the results of my research.
-I undertake to sign any document required for the registration or issue of patent applications, also an inventor's agreement, whose purpose is to define the method of distributing income earned by exploiting the invention.
+My signature at the foot of this document confirms my agreement to the Research Department's administrative procedure for an invention disclosure.
+I agree to co-operate fully with the KTO by supplying any document or information required for the registration, upkeep and possible defense of patents, negotiations of license contracts and the exploitation of the results of my research.
+I undertake to sign any document required for the registration or issue of patent applications, also an inventor's agreement, whose purpose is to settle the method of distributing income earned by exploiting the invention.
 I undertake not to disclose the invention either orally or in writing during the priority period of the patent application without notifying the KTO.